fbpx

 For Relaxation: Thermal Baths “Terme di Sirmione”

-One of the reasons people have hung out here since Roman times?
+One reason people have hung out here since Roman times?
 The thermal baths!
-Sirmione has two main thermal baths – the Terme di Catullo in the town and the Terme di Virgilio in Colombare.
-So, if you have time, spend some at a thermal spa or book massages.
+Sirmione has two main thermal baths—the Terme di Catullo in the town and the Terme di Virgilio in Colombare.
+So, if you have time, spend some time at a thermal spa or book massages.

 For Exploration: Boat The Lake

 The ferry system on Lake Garda is extensive and provides regular service in the high season.
-So, many of our clients hop on the ferry to explore the lake by boat.
-However, we can also help you arrange a private boat tour to explore as far afield as the Isola del Garda, where you can visit the beautiful gardens known as the “Giardino dell’Isola del Garda.”
+Many of our clients hop on the ferry to explore the lake by boat.
+However, we can also help you arrange a private boat trip to explore as far afield as the Isola del Garda, where you can visit the beautiful gardens known as the “Giardino dell’Isola del Garda.”

 For Exploration: Wine Tasting